top of page

 It isn't pride to say that you're going to Heaven, it is faith.

 People who put their faith in being religious are hoping for a reward that the Bible says is impossible.
 Rather than believing in the sacrifice of Jesus, they have faith in themselves.
-Many religions teach that individuals must earn their place in Heaven, but this is misguided information because no where in scripture does it teach this.
+Many religions teach that individuals must earn their place in Heaven by being good and doing good deeds, but this is misguided information.
+No where in scripture does it teach this.

-Catholics, specifically, are taught that salvation is a process, and according to their belief, being a good person is crucial for God to potentially allow them into Heaven.
+Catholics, specifically, are taught that salvation is a process, and according to their belief, being a good person is crucial for God to potentially reward them with Heaven.
 They believe that justification is not merely an event, but a lifelong journey of sacrificial living.
-While I agree that one must learn to shun sin and live a good life, I do not agree that you can earn your way into Heaven.
+While I agree that one must learn to shun sin and live a good life and even do good deeds, I do not agree that you can earn your way into Heaven.

-Performing good deeds does not make you a Christian; that comes through salvation and embodying Christ-like qualities through the leadership of the Holy Spirit.
+Performing good deeds does not make you a Christian; even though the world may see you as a good person.
+Being a Christian only comes through salvation and allowing yourself to embody Christ-like qualities through the leadership of the Holy Spirit.

-Many of my religious friends frequently neglect the aspect of their faith that urges them to "consistently strive to live according to God's will."
+Many religious people frequently neglect the aspect of their faith that urges them to "consistently strive to live according to God's will."

-Although they think they are adhering to God's will through good deeds and partaking of the sacraments, they might still participate in cursing, excessive drinking, premarital sex, judging others, lying, and stealing, which is all sin.
-Their focus is not on these sins but rather on their good deeds.
+Although they think they are adhering to God's will through good deeds and partaking of the sacraments, they still participate in cursing, excessive drinking, premarital sex, judging others, lying, and stealing, which is all sin.
+Their focus is not on these sins but rather on their good deeds but the Bible is clear that those who "practice" sin, will not have a place in Heaven.
+Heaven is for those who practice righteousness.

-However, self-righteousness never paves a righteous path.
+However, self-righteousness never paves a path to Heaven.
 Many live as they please, avoiding only the more significant sins, and believe that attending church, tithing, and participating in certain rituals make them good individuals who could possibly eventually get rewarded.

 The belief that Heaven is a reward for leading a good life, performing good deeds, or participating in the sacraments is a misconception intended to encourage moral behavior, but it does not reflect how God truly operates.